ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 This document defines the namespaces and properties used by the `vts` namespace in the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy).

-These properties are valid for components in a CycloneDX SBOM file and can be used by anyone, not just for ViaThinkSoft products:
+These optional properties are valid for components in a CycloneDX SBOM file and can be used by anyone, not just for ViaThinkSoft products:

 - `vts:disposition`